conda/conda-dot-org/learn/faq.md

 Replace `<environment-name>` with the name of the shared environment.

 By following these steps, you can easily share conda environments, ensuring consistent dependencies and versions.
 Remember that channels play a crucial role in environment replication.
-If your environment relies on packages from specific channels other than the defaults, the you might need to add those channels using:
+If your environment relies on packages from specific channels other than the defaults, then you might need to add those channels using:
 ```
 conda config --add channels <channel-name>
 ```